 - establishing mentoring systems within their schools in order to share their expertise with their other teaching colleagues.

-All this will be done with care to show respect for- and preserve- children's mother tongues as well as improving their English.
+All this is done with care to show respect for- and preserve- children's mother tongues as well as improving their English.
 This project follows principles of partnership, empowerment, efficiency and sustainability.
 It is hoped that the successes of this project can be built upon to expand into neighbouring communities in the future.
-Rachel, a teacher and international development graduate from the UK, designed and will manage the project initially but plans to hand over this role to somebody local in due course.
-Rachel will be unsalaried, self-funding her flights and relying on friends and family donating by standing order (not via this site) to cover her food and accommodation costs.
+Rachel, a teacher and international development graduate from the UK, designed and managed the project initially (unpaid) but has now handed over to a Malawian co-ordinator who she supports.

 Here are some examples of what your donations will help provide for the project: